Chatouil/OC_02_ScrapBook/README.md

 # ● How to Install and Run the Project
 1. Requirements :
-	Having Python 3 installed
+⋅⋅⋅Having Python 3 installed
-	Download the project somewhere on your drive
-	Navigate to this folder within your favourite console and type : py -m venv ./venv Activate your virtual environment by typing : venv\Scripts\activate Apply the projects requirements by typing : py -m  pip install -r requirements.txt
+⋅⋅⋅Download the project somewhere on your drive ⋅⋅⋅Navigate to this folder within your favourite console and type : py -m venv ./venv ⋅⋅⋅Activate your virtual environment by typing : venv\Scripts\activate ⋅⋅⋅Apply the projects requirements by typing : py -m  pip install -r requirements.txt

 2. Run the script.
-	In your console, still in the script's folder, execute the script with this command : scrap.py
+⋅⋅⋅In your console, still in the script's folder, execute the script with this command : scrap.py

 ---